dinoRkz/code.py/README.md

 ## Contributing to repository

 You can fork the repository or add your code snippets and get it merged in the repository (as per guidlines).
-Also if you feel something is not explained properly or if you find something wrong, you may aise an issue regarding it.
+Also if you feel something is not explained properly or if you find something wrong, you may rise an issue regarding it.

 ## Codewars